CyberPrince-Alien/Shopno-AI/README.md

 Shopno can expose premium model names while hiding all provider details.

-Users may see model names such as:
+Users may see categories such as:

-- Llama 3.3 70B Versatile
-- Step 3.7 Flash
-- Step 3.5 Flash
-- Nemotron 3 Super 120B
-- Nemotron 3 Nano 30B
-- GPT OSS 120B
+- GPT coding models
-- DeepSeek V4 Flash
-- Qwen 3.5 397B
-- Kimi K2.6
-- Claude Haiku 4.5
+- Claude coding models
-- GPT-5 Mini
-- Gemini 3.5 Flash
-- Gemini 3.1 Pro
+- Gemini models
+- NVIDIA models
+- OpenRouter models
+- Groq models
+- Pollinations models
+- GitHub Copilot models
+- Codex login models
-- Local Ollama Models
+- Ollama local models

 The exact list is controlled from the admin panel by plan, availability, and business cost.